 Introduce everyone at the beginning of a remote meeting, or have each attendee identify themselves.
 A simple, “Hi, Kate here,” helps attendees identify each other’s voices.
 People are usually more willing to participate if they know who is on the call.
 Don't hesitate to make some small talk at the beginning of each meeting to break the ice and make everyone feel comfortable.

-Using collaborative software like Google Drive, WebEx, GoToMeeting, and Skype for Business ensures that all participants are viewing the same thing at the same time.
+Using collaborative software like Google Drive, WebEx, GoToMeeting, and Teams ensures that all participants are viewing the same thing at the same time.
 Using video is always recommended because it helps people feel like they are in the same room as you and allows them to view people’s reactions and facial expressions.
 Video also prevents participants from multitasking because you can see what each person is doing.

 Whiteboarding solutions are important because they allow participants to brainstorm, share thoughts, and collaborate more easily.
 If you work with designers, you may also need access to a tool like InVision or Zeplin to share and comment on designs.